hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 ### When to use

 - When displaying additional information, context, or details about an object or element present on the main page.
-- When accounting for regularly occurring settings changes in a "portable" and reusable fashion, e.g., adding or changing the role of a user.
+- To enhance or extend the content or functionality within a user flow through non-blocking means.

 ### When not to use

-- When requesting the user for information or feedback, use a [Modal](/components/modal).
+- When requesting information or feedback from the user, use a [Modal](/components/modal).
 - When displaying overly complex information, consider moving the content to its own page.

 A Flyout is best used in scenarios when there are more details about a specific item or object that benefit from being easily accessible in the same page context, but may not be suited for a separate page.
 This is a conscious decision to limit the recommended usage to reduce the confusion between the Flyout and Modal, which have very similar interaction patterns.